-An ideal thing to do here — as I was suggested by Bingen Tourism — was cruising with Bingen-Rüdesheimer from Pier 8, and getting off at the other side of the river at Bingen on your way back.
-The 45 minute ride can surely be an amazing and relaxing way to explore more of the area and the way of life.
+An ideal thing to do here — as I was suggested by Bingen Tourism — was cruising with Bingen-Rüdesheimer from Pier 8, and getting off on the other side of the river at Bingen on your way back.
+The 45-minute ride can surely be an amazing and relaxing way to explore more of the surrounding area.

 Explore The Riverside In Bingen

 The cultural riverside (known as Kulturefer) is the highlight of Bingen.
 With three kilometer promenade directly on the Rhine, a quick along the stretch here can sum up and moreover give you a better idea of the kind of life locals around the area love to lead — and that is a life of much vibrancy and socialism, with a glass of wine in your hand at all times.

 Interesting around the area can also be the park at the Mäuseturm.
-The Mouse Tower (Mäuseturm), a former fortress and watchtower from 14th century, is the town’s landmark but you can visit it only during three days in the entire year.
+The Mouse Tower (Mäuseturm), a former fortress and watchtower from the 14th century, is the town’s landmark but you can visit it only during three days in the entire year.
 The park has many playgrounds and a little museum called “Stellwerk Mench” or “Technik” — much popular among the visitors.
 But if you’ve only limited time to spare and still fancy a quick visit at one of the museums around the area, I’d recommend Museum am Storm, or the Museum on the River.

-With its many exhibitions displaying 2000 years of culture and history, Museum am Storm, talks about three topics in particular: the Hildegard of Bingen, the romantic Rhine and the history of Bingen (though don’t forget to ask for the English translations at reception, if you don’t happen to be a German).
-The museum’s Roman surgical instruments (from 6th century) with 70 individual pieces, are nonetheless unique and another strong reason to visit the museum.
+With its many exhibitions displaying 2000 years of culture and history, Museum am Storm, talks about three topics in particular: the Hildegard of Bingen, the romantic Rhine and the history of Bingen (though don’t forget to ask for the English translations at reception, if you don’t happen to understand German).
+The museum’s Roman surgical instruments (from 6th century) with 70 individual pieces are nonetheless unique and another strong reason to visit the museum.